 Our audit was conducted for the purpose of forming opinions on the EAWDB's financial statements and the general fund budgetary comparison.
-The schedule of expenditures of federal awards as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and the other schedule required by 2.2.2.NMAC are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and the other schedule listed as "other supplementary information (audited)" required by 2.2.2.NMAC are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of expenditures of federal awards and other schedule required by 2.2.2 NMAC are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of expenditures of federal awards and other schedule listed as "other supplementary information (audited), required by 2.2.2 NMAC, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with the auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures and other schedule required by 2.2.2 NMAC are fairly stated, in all material respects, in relation to the basic financial statements as a whole.